Is Sprout Social one of the most polished social media management tools out there?

 Hootsuite

-Hootsuite’s Homepage As one of the oldest social media management tools, Hootsuite provides a variety of features like social listening, comprehensive analytics, and teamwork tools.
+Hootsuite’s Landing Page As one of the oldest social media management tools, Hootsuite provides a variety of features like social listening, comprehensive analytics, and teamwork tools.

 Your needs determine the return on investment with this tool; larger businesses stand to gain the most with Hootsuite, while smaller teams might find it more expensive.